4a50/reading-notes/Code-401/read-06.md

 ***Third Pillar*** of OOP

-A *virtual* allows that property/method to be overridden to suit the inherited class' needs.
+A *virtual* allows that property/method to be overridden to suit the inherited class's needs.
 If it doesn't override it, then other derived classes from it can override if necessary.

 The derived class may define *non-virtual* member to hide the *base * from subsequent derivations.